-People Sustainability is about putting people and society at the center of everything we do.
+People Sustainability is about putting people and society at the centre of everything we do.
 People and society depend on transport.
 Sustainable transport makes life better for people, strengthens economies and keeps society moving forward.

-Our people sustainability work starts with our own employees.
+Sustainability work starts with our own employees.
 In 2020 we implemented the Scania People Perspective, containing minimum standards for all employees globally.
 We also, in close dialogue with our union colleagues, defined a roadmap including milestones aiming at further improving the work-life for our employees globally.

 We believe that the key to being a successful and sustainable company as well as making the transition just in the shift towards a sustainable transport system is social dialogue, and our engagement with the multi-stakeholder partnership Global Deal reflects this belief.

 Scania has an impact on a large number of people through our supply chain.
 We also recognise that important human rights risks are found in our raw material supply chains.
 Within the Volkswagen Group, we are developing a group-wide approach to assessing and mitigating human rights risks within our supply chain.
 This includes human rights risks related to sourcing raw materials.

 Transparency and cooperation are key for promoting positive change throughout our supply chain and we expect our business partners to take responsibility together with us.

 Sustainable transport solutions improve life for users and contributes to social development.
 We are helping our customers address challenges, such as cities and suburbs suffering from the effects of badly-planned transportation systems: air and noise pollution, congestion, road safety and unequal access to transport.
 We also engage in dialogue with stakeholders to ensure that the transport system evolves in a way that is socially sustainable.
 One example is our work on fair transport in our logistics network where we work in partnerships to improve working conditions for drivers.